robomeister/acemqcontainer/README.md

 Uncompress the `ibm-ace-server-dev-2.x.0.tgz` file into a new directory and copy the ibm-ace-server-dev/values.yaml file up one level.

-Inside the values.yaml file, update the following properties:
+Inside the values.yaml file, update the following properties (they are scattered around the values.yaml):

 ```
 license: "accept"
 imageType: acemqserver
+initVolumeAsRoot: false
 dashboardEnabled: false
 ```